safaeean/start/README.md

-## Laravel backend + Vue admin panel + Nuxt frontend (Dockerized)
+## Minimal Laravel backend + Vue admin panel + Nuxt frontend (Dockerized)

-Good structure for creating a new website.
+This project is a Dockerized application that combines a minimal Laravel backend, a Vue-based admin panel, and a Nuxt frontend.
+It provides the essential features and functionality required for managing and presenting data efficiently.
+The Laravel backend handles server-side logic, while the Vue admin panel enables easy administration and configuration.
+The Nuxt frontend ensures a seamless user experience with optimized rendering and routing.
+Together, they form a cohesive system that allows for building web applications with a basic yet effective set of features

 ### Admin panel: